Grigory Teplov and the Sodomy Case in 18th-Century Russia

 Teplov studied well and was given the chance to continue his education abroad.
 He was even sent to Prussia for three years.

 After returning, Teplov entered academic circles.
-At the start of 1742 he joined the Academy of Sciences, where he received the post of adjunct (roughly, a junior academic — an assistant to a professor).
+At the start of 1742 he joined the Academy of Sciences, where he received the post of adjunct, that is, an assistant to a professor.
 He worked on botany and, at the same time, lectured on Christian Wolff.
-Wolff was a German philosopher who was very popular in Europe at the time: he was valued for trying to build philosophy as a strict, “logically laid-out” system, where everything is explained step by step, like in a textbook.
-That is why, for many students and officials of the period, Wolff was a convenient “gateway” into philosophy.
+Wolff was a German philosopher who was very popular in Europe at the time: he was valued for trying to build philosophy as a strict system in which propositions are derived step by step and consistently.
+For many students and officials of the 18th century, this made him a convenient entry into philosophy.

 Alongside his studies and service, Teplov also painted.
 At Prokopovich’s school, visual art was considered an important part of education.
 Today, four of his works are known: one is kept in the Hermitage, and three are in the Kuskovo Estate Museum in Moscow.

 Teplov painted still lifes in the style known in Russian as obmanki (“deceptions”).
-This is a colloquial name for the technique of trompe-l’œil — “deceiving the eye” — where an artist paints so that the viewer feels the objects are real, as if they were actually pinned to a wall or lying on a surface.
+This is a colloquial name for the technique of trompe-l’œil – “deceiving the eye” – in which a painting creates the impression that the depicted objects exist in real space.
 However, painting stopped being Teplov’s main occupation, because his career became tied to dangerous political intrigues.

 In 1740 he was drawn into a case connected with Artemy Volynsky, a nobleman accused of conspiring against the current regime.
 Among the evidence in the Volynsky affair was a genealogy – a depiction of a family’s origins.
 The idea was for it to emphasise the Volynskys’ connection to the Rurikids (the medieval ruling dynasty), which could have served as a basis for claims to the throne.
 Volynsky commissioned Teplov to create this piece.